Notices:

 Dear LiCSAR users,

-We are currently performing a data migration to a new storage system to improve the long-term performance and reliability of our data services.
+In October 2025, we completed a successful migration of our data to a new storage system to improve the long-term performance and reliability of our data services.

-If you are working with any of the listed data sets, please be aware of the following:
+If you are working with LiCSAR datasets, please be aware of the following:

 The command LiCSBAS01_get_geotiff.py is ready to find and download data normally, with no action needed on your part.